 The funny thing is, this wasn’t even a tense issue.
 He could have easily had shares if he had asked with some defense of his position.
 I would have been totally open to and we would be rolling along at this minute as we had all along.
 We worked so well together.
 I was considering reaching back out to him to offer the shares and re-engage, but changed my mind.
 I realized I no longer saw him to have the necessary chops to partner and run a company.

 It must be said that going through walls is all for the sake of a clear outcome on the other side.
 In a very early article I highlight results orientation as a top ‘soft’ skill for marketers.
 I stand by it.
 As for you, set your goals and your milestones, and then use your brains, your brawn, your passion, your willingness to do the hard stuff.
-Whatever it takes.
+Without fail.

 - You are self-aware.